workplace health

 We need to explore the conditions required for wellbeing to emerge.
 We need to value developing rich soil within our workplaces.

-We need to make space and time to shift from
+We need to make space and time to shift from doing to being.

 We need to value reflection as a pathway for learning.